 So, why wait for the formal annual performance review?
 The adult brain learns best by being caught in the moment; productive feedback requires giving it frequently.
 Start taking control of the feedback you can give and receive.
-First, by learning how to ask for it, and therefore building that feedback culture that will improve your personal and team’s performance!
+First, by learning how to ask for feedback, and therefore building that continuous feedback culture that will improve your personal and team’s performance!

 Here are 4 useful and easy tips on how to ask for feedback in the workplace:

+Tap My Back is an employee feedback app that allows employees real-time appreciation and continuous feedback from managers and peers.
 No day is better than today to start making your workplace a better and happier place 🙂